jordantanaliga100/dockerCore/README.md

 ##### CLI COMMAND

 1. #### Building a image
-   docker build -t jordan100/app-img . ||
+   docker build -t app-img . ||
-   docker build --build-arg NODE_ENV=development -t jordan100/app-img .
+   docker build --build-arg NODE_ENV=development -t app-img . docker images
-   docker images
 2. #### Running the container
-   docker run --rm -d -p 5000:5000 --env-file .env --name jordan100-app-con jordan100-app-img
+   docker run --rm -d -p 5000:5000 --env-file .env --name app-con app-img
-3. #### Deleting container, image and volume associated with the container docker rm jordan100-app-con -fv docker rmi jordan100-app-img -fv
+3. #### Deleting container, image and volume associated with the container docker rm app-con -fv docker rmi app-img -fv
 4. #### Add volumes for development so that changes to your local files are reflected inside the container without rebuilding the image. docker run --rm -d -p 8080:5000 --env-file .env -v %cd%:/app -v /app/node_modules --name app-con app-img
 5. #### For extra security, when you dont want the docker container make some changes and appear that to host machine, just put "ro" in the volume that was mounted